Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Related Work

 \subsection{Machine Learning for Branching}

-Existing works on learning to branch include imitation-learning-based (IL-based) and reinforcement-learning-based (RL-based) algorithms. \emph{IL-based methods} assume a branching expert and leverage a machine learning model to mimic the branching strategy of this expert.
-For example, \cite{khalil2016learning} uses support vector machine (SVM) to imitate a strong branching expert; \cite{ gasse2019exact,gupta2022lookback} represent each branching state as a bipartite graph and employ GNNs to improve the branching performance; \cite{Zarpellon_Jo_Lodi_Bengio_2021} mimics the given optimal solutions as oracles with tree search. \emph{RL-based methods} do not require a branching expert and explore the branch-and-branch trees to improve the heuristics automatically.
-For example, \cite{10.1007/978-3-030-58942-4_12} first uses reinforcement learning for variable selection; other works use evolution strategy \cite{sun2020improving}, retrospective branching trajectories \cite{parsonson2022retro}, superior Q-network trained with the mixture data \cite{qu2022improved} and tree Markov decision process \cite{NEURIPS2022_756d74cd} to further improve the performance of RL-based branching policy.
+Existing works on learning to branch can be categorized into two main types: imitation-learning-based (IL-based) and reinforcement-learning-based (RL-based) algorithms \cite{Scavuzzo2024}. \emph{IL-based methods} assume the presence of an accurate but expensive branching expert and use a machine learning model to replicate the expert's branching strategy.
+For example, \cite{khalil2016learning} employs support vector machines (SVM) to imitate a strong branching expert ({see Appendix \ref{section:branching_rules} for details on strong branching}).
+Other IL-based approaches, such as those in \cite{gasse2019exact} and \cite{nair2020solving}, represent branching states as bipartite graphs and utilize graph neural networks (GNNs) to enhance branching performance.
+Additionally, \cite{Zarpellon_Jo_Lodi_Bengio_2021} proposes a TreeGate model to enhance the tree search process. \cite{nair2020solving} uses data augmentation to enhance the solving performance of MILPs. \emph{RL-based methods}, on the other hand, do not depend on a predefined branching expert.
+Instead, they automatically explore branch-and-bound trees to improve heuristics.
+For instance, \cite{10.1007/978-3-030-58942-4_12} is one of the first to apply reinforcement learning for variable selection.
+Other studies have introduced various techniques to enhance the performance of RL-based branching policies, including evolution strategies \cite{sun2020improving}, retrospective branching trajectories \cite{parsonson2022retro}, an advanced Q-network trained with mixed data \cite{qu2022improved}, and tree Markov decision processes \cite{NEURIPS2022_756d74cd}.